nodiz/Lumen/README.md

  ## Yolov5

- Very good repo because of the autoresizing anchors, capable of detect both small and big objects precisely.
+ Very good repo because of the autoresizing anchors, capable of detect both small (like buttons) and big objects precisely.

+ ### Train your model

 - use `sbb2yolo.py` which adapt the folder structure and the annotations (xmin,ymin,w,h) to normalized Yolo coordinates (xmid,ymid,w,h)
 - `git clone https://github.com/ultralytics/yolov5.git`